mitchellwaite/xbox360_xebuild_patches/README.md

 Yes, 1888 FreeBoot patches are now a thing!

-[!IMPORTANT]
+> [!IMPORTANT]
-1888 patches are in progress.
-There's a few things that don't work yet.
+> 1888 patches are in progress.
+There's a few things that don't work yet, namely:
+> * 3rd party hard drives (auth patch causes console to hang when a drive is plugged in, even an original one)
+> * Provide a solution for xbox games. atm no way to toggle the memory protection, might need to make a version of https://github.com/FreeMyXe/FreeMyXe/tree/master/extras/OGXboxPrep with the correct memory protection address
+> * usbdsec patch
+> * devkit encrypted xex support
+> * Need to port Byrom's dashlaunch substitute so we can have nice things like plugins and memory protection toggling

 - Consoles: All phats
 - Hack Type: DevGL and Glitch2m